nhsconnect/prm-deductions-docker-openjdk-dojo/README.md

 This is a fork of [Dojo](https://github.com/kudulab/dojo) docker image with Java build tools.
 Repurposed for the NHSD needs to use LTS version of Java.

-This docker image is based on `openjdk:17-jdk-buster`.
+This docker image is based on `openjdk:21-jdk-buster`.
 Images are published to dockerhub as `nhsdev/openjdk-dojo`.

 ## Specification
 This image has installed:
- * openjdk version 17
+ * OpenJDK Version 21
  * OpenJDK Runtime Environment
- * Gradle 7.4.1
+ * Gradle 8.5
- * Apache Maven 3.3.9
+ * Apache Maven 3.9.6

 ## Usage
 1. Install [Dojo](https://github.com/kudulab/dojo)
 On OSX, you can install with homebrew:

 ```
 brew install kudulab/homebrew-dojo-osx/dojo
 ```

 A manual install is another option:

 ```sh
 version="0.9.0"
 # on Linux: